trevorhalvorson/Ping/README.md

 - `backgroundColor`
 - `pin`: The PIN required to open the UI configuration screen
 - `message`: The message the submitted phone number will receive
-- `urlBase`: Base URL of where the `POST` request will be sent
+- `messagingUrlBase`: Base URL of the messaging service where the `POST` request will be sent
+- `messagingUrlPath`: URL path of the messaging service where the `POST` request will be sent
+- `builderUrlBase`: URL base of the app builder service where the `POST` request will be sent
-- `urlPath`: URL path of where the `POST` request will be sent
+- `builderUrlPath`: URL path of the app builder service where the `POST` request will be sent

 Example:

-`./gradlew assembleRelease -PtitleText='"Sample Title"' -PtitleTextSize=40F -PtitleTextColor=0xFF000000 -PimageUrl='"https://avatars1.githubusercontent.com/u/30177?v=4&s=200"' -PimageWidth=250F -PimageHeight=250F -PimageScaleType='"CENTER_CROP"' -PcopyText='"Lorem ipsum"' -PcopyTextSize=20F -PcopyTextColor=0xFF000000 -PsendButtonText='"SEND"' -PsendButtonTextColor=0xFF000000 -PsendButtonBackgroundColor=0xFFCCCCCC -PphoneInputTextColor=0xFF000000 -PphoneInputBackgroundColor=0xFFFFFFFF -PnumPadTextColor=0xFF000000 -PnumPadBackgroundColor=0xFFFFFFFF -PbackgroundColor=0xFFFFFFFF -Ppin='"0000"' -Pmessage='"Sample SMS message to send"' -PurlBase='"http://sample.com"' -PurlPath='"ping/android"'`
+`./gradlew assembleRelease -PtitleText='"Sample Title"' -PtitleTextSize=40F -PtitleTextColor=0xFF000000 -PimageUrl='"https://avatars1.githubusercontent.com/u/30177?v=4&s=200"' -PimageWidth=250F -PimageHeight=250F -PimageScaleType='"CENTER_CROP"' -PcopyText='"Lorem ipsum"' -PcopyTextSize=20F -PcopyTextColor=0xFF000000 -PsendButtonText='"SEND"' -PsendButtonTextColor=0xFF000000 -PsendButtonBackgroundColor=0xFFCCCCCC -PphoneInputTextColor=0xFF000000 -PphoneInputBackgroundColor=0xFFFFFFFF -PnumPadTextColor=0xFF000000 -PnumPadBackgroundColor=0xFFFFFFFF -PbackgroundColor=0xFFFFFFFF -Ppin='"0000"' -Pmessage='"Sample SMS message to send"' -PmessagingUrlBase='"http://messaging-sample.com"' -PmessagingUrlPath='"ping/android"' -PbuilderUrlBase='"http://builder-sample.com"' -PbuilderUrlPath='"build"'`

 Result:

 [Example configuration](assets/ping-example-configuration-screenshot.png)

-When the user enters the phone number "0000000000" and clicks the send button, a `POST` request will be made to `http://sample.com/ping/android` with the body `{"phoneNumber": "0000000000", "message": "Sample SMS message to send"}`
+When the user enters the phone number "0000000000" and clicks the send button, a `POST` request will be made to `http://messaging-sample.com/ping/android` with the body `{"phoneNumber": "0000000000", "message": "Sample SMS message to send"}`

-The expected response is `{"success": true, "message": "details if needed"}`
+The expected response is `{"success": true, "message": "MESSAGE_ID"}`

 ### Signing